seblammers/sebastianlammers.com/src/routes/posts/data-in-js-03/+page.md

 let data = await (await fetch(url)).json();
 ```

+If you prefer a REPL, use <Link url="https://svelte.dev/repl/1178b686372a457f9994fedff3923ce7?version=3.53.1">the starter</Link> with pre-loaded data (or continue where you left off?).

 </Accordion>

 ## Count frequency of distinct values

-Now that we know there are only 3 species in our dataset, an obvious next question is: how many of the 344 observations does each of the 3 species account for?
+In the previous post, we found out there are only 3 species in our dataset, an obvious next question is: how many of the 344 observations does each of the 3 species account for?

 Let's first do it for just one species to understand what kind of operation is needed for this task and afterwards look at all species.